 - 1. Provide high-quality curriculum and instruction in a supportive and effective learning environment to enable children to meet the challenging state academic achievement standards. - 2.
-Regularly communicate with parents on their's child's progress. - 3.
-Demonstrate professional behavior and positive attitude. - 4.
-Lead students in filling out agendas each day (3-5).
+Regularly communicate with parents on their child's progress. - 3.
+Demonstrate professional behavior and positive attitude.

-Parent / Caring Adult:
+Parent/Caring Adult:

-I want my child to achieve; therefore I will encourage him/her by doing the following:
+I want my child to achieve, therefore I will encourage him/her by doing the following:

 - 1. Communicate and work with teachers and school staff on an ongoing basis to be involved and support my child's learning. - 2.
-Support your child's learning-volunteer in their classroom; participate, as appropriate, in decisions related to their education, guide positive use of extracurricular time. - 3.
-Ensure my child is at school every day and on time, unless he/she is ill. - 4.
-Provide a quiet place and time to do homework and encourage my child to complete. - 5.
-Check and sign my child's agenda (grades 3-5) or DIBS (K-3) sheet nightly.
+Support your child's learning volunteer in their classroom, participate, as appropriate, in decisions related to their education, guide positive use of extracurricular time. - 3.
+Make sure my child is at school every day and on time, unless he/she is ill. - 4.
+Provide a quiet place and time to do schoolwork and encourage my child to complete schoolwork.